strashila/BlackDuckCMDTools/RemapCodeLocations/Readme.md

 **RemapCodeLocations** follows the following workflow:
 1. Take a project and iterate over its versions to get the codelocations for each version.
 2. Parse all codelocations and create a dictionary with key: full version URL, and value: list of codelocation id's.
-3. Create a json file with the dictionary, which functions as a backup.
+3. Create a json file with the dictionary, which functions as a backup (Windows only).
 4. The Unmapping: iterate over the dict, for each key iterate over the list of codelocations, and set "mappedProjectVersion" to "" for each codelocation.
 5. The Re-map: iterate over the dict again, iterate over the list of codelocations, and set "mappedProjectVersion" to the key (full version url) for each codelocation.